The Ritz Carlton Naples resorts are the king and queen of the Paradise Coast hotels

 The suite’s expansive comfort included a sleeper sofa, too, as well two marble bathrooms.
 The master bath and its walk-in closets are massive.
 This suite would easily fit a family of five comfortably, too.

-Like its sister property, rooms with two beds are double-sized, not queen-sized, so reserving adjoining rooms may be better for families who do not wish to reserve suites.
+Like its sister property, rooms with two beds have double-sized beds, not queen-sized.
+Reserving adjoining rooms may be better for families.
 King rooms contain a twin sleeper sofa for a third person.

 The Ritz Golf Resort Club Lounge